ufal/whisper_streaming/README.md

 The backend is loaded only when chosen.
 The unused one does not have to be installed.

-Or: **Seamless Streaming** -- alternative to Whisper-Streaming, wrapped to enable the same operation modes and input/output format as Whisper-Streaming.
+Or: **Seamless Streaming** -- alternative to Whisper, wrapped to enable the same operation modes and input/output format.

 `pip install fairseq2 pydub sentencepiece git+https://github.com/facebookresearch/seamless_communication.git`